Skip to main content

 Yes, rapamycin has many drug interactions.
 CYP3A4 inhibitors (such as some statins, certain antibiotics, and grapefruit juice) raise rapamycin levels.
 CYP3A4 inducers (such as some seizure medications) lower it.
 We check the entire medication list before every dose change.

-Rapamycin can worsen insulin resistance and raise fasting glucose, especially at higher or daily doses.
+Rapamycin can worsen insulin resistance and raise fasting glucose, particularly at higher or daily doses.
 Patients with prediabetes need extra monitoring.
 We watch fasting insulin, A1c, and CGM data when patients start rapamycin.

 Yes, rapamycin can blunt some vaccine responses, particularly during dosing.
 Patients should time vaccines around their pulse-dose cycle and discuss live vaccines with their physician.
 The flu shot and most boosters can usually be timed safely.